-Public Comments: Public comments may be submitted to the Veterans Advisory Commission in the following ways:
+Public Comments: Public comments may be submitted to the Cultural Arts Commission in the following ways:

-- In-Person comments during the meeting.
-Join us for the Veterans Advisory Commission meeting at the time and location specified on this agenda to make your comments.
-Please visit www.chulavistaca.gov/boardmeetings for current mask requirements and other safety protocols. - Submit an eComment.
-Visit www.chulavistaca.gov/boardmeetings, locate this meeting and click on the comment bubble icon.
-Click on the item you wish to comment on, and then click on "Leave Comment."
-The commenting period will close one hour before the meeting.
-All comments will be made available to the Commission and the public. - Mail or email comments.
-Submit comments via email to VAC@chulavistaca.gov or by mail to Veterans Advisory Commission, 276 Fourth Ave, Chula Vista, CA 91910.
-Please send comments early; written comments received within one hour of the meeting may not be distributed until the following day.
+- In-person comments during the meeting.
+Join us for the Cultural Arts Commission meeting at the time and location specified on this agenda to make your comments.
+Each person will be allotted three (3) minutes to address the Commission. - Submit an eComment.
+Visit www.chulavistaca.gov/boardmeetings, locate this meeting, and click the comment bubble icon.
+Click on the item you wish to comment on, then click "Leave Comment." - Email comments.
+Submit comments via email to CAC@chulavistaca.gov.